civilservicelgbt/civilservicelgbt.github.io/_events/20200626-blooming-proud-pride-on.md

 We will also be showcasing your fabulous flowers during a Zoom call on Friday 26th June.
 Sign up via Eventbrite using the above link.

+## How do I join the showcase?

+Please register your interest on Eventbrite through the above link and using your GOV.UK email.
+Our Zoom capacity is limited to 100 participants, so if you can no longer attend, please cancel your place.

+Depending on how many people sign up, you may be required to register for Zoom access codes, so please keep an eye on your inbox in advance of the event.

+Any other instructions and materials needed for the event, will also be distributed to the email you register with in advance.

 ## Questions

 If you have any issues or questions about the event, please [email us](mailto:info@civilservice.lgbt)